Kenneth R. Force: United States Merchant Marine Academy

 Force led the band to perform in numerous presidential inauguration parades, at which the band would traditionally perform the 19th century march, "A Life on the Ocean Wave.".
-While serving as band director at the United States Merchant Marine Academy, Captain Force led the Academy regimental band in the inaugural parades of Presidents Nixon (President Nixon's second inaugural parade), Carter, Reagan (two inaugurations, the second parade canceled due to cold weather), George H.W.
+While serving as band director at the United States Merchant Marine Academy, Force led the Academy regimental band in the inaugural parades of Presidents Richard Nixon (his second inaugural parade), Jimmy Carter, Ronald Reagan (two inaugurations, the second parade canceled due to cold weather), George H.W.
 Bush, Bill Clinton (two inaugural parades), and George W. Bush (two inaugural parades).
-For the inaugural parades of President Obama, Captain Force's health left him unable to physically march with the band, and he watched from the sidelines.
+For the inaugural parades of Barack Obama, Force's health left him unable to physically march with the band, and he watched from the sidelines.
 At each inaugural parade, the USMMA regimental band played, "A Life on the Ocean Wave", which became its tradition.

 Other activities

-Kenneth Force served as consultant to Columbia Artists Management for seven British military band tours of North America.
+Force served as consultant to Columbia Artists Management for seven British military band tours of North America.
 He co-produced the “British Salute to the U.S. Bicentennial Tattoo” in Newport, Rhode Island, featuring Her Majesty's Royal Marines, the Black Watch, and the Royal Highland Regiment, with a cast of over 5,000.